-This should be set up and monitored by the Parkinson's nurse or an APO-go nurse.
+This should be set up and monitored by the apomorphine nurse.
 A person with Parkinson's who is using an APO-go infusion pump or APO-go pen will know how to set this.

 Some people will need to have injections of apomorphine between doses of their usual tablets.
-Injections of apomorphine are taken in a similar way to insulin for diabetes.

-This medication can cause shortterm nausea and sickness, so an anti-sickness drug called domperidone (Motilium) will also be given for at least two days when it is started.
+These injections are taken in a similar way to insulin for diabetes.
+This medication can cause short term nausea and sickness, so an anti-sickness drug called domperidone (Motilium) will also be given for at least two days when it is started.
 Other anti-sickness drugs can make Parkinson's symptoms worse.
-See below for details of drugs to avoid.
+(See the 'Drugs to avoid' section for more information).